ubccpsc/classy/docs/developer/bootstrap.md

 - Items 1-5 can all be fulfilled by CircleCI integration.
 - Item 6 can only be done manually at this time.
-- Item 6 requires a properly setup environmental file with SSL certificates.
+- Item 6 requires a properly-setup environmental file with SSL certificates.